Evangelism & Missions

 “I love Mack Stiles’ vision of ‘a culture of evangelism’ permeating our churches.
 May God work powerfully to bring this vision to reality.
 This book both encourages and challenges, and, like Mack’s previous books, is a great gift and blessing to God’s people.”

-Randy Newman, teaching fellow, C. S. Lewis Institute; author, Questioning Evangelism, Corner Conversations, and Bringing the Gospel Home
+Randy Newman, Senior Fellow for Apologetics and Evangelism, C. S. Lewis Institute; author, Questioning Evangelism, Corner Conversations, and Bringing the Gospel Home

 “It did not take long for this book to become my favorite book on evangelism—in part because I could not put it down!
 The gospel is so clear and the help I received is so tangible.
 But let the reader count the cost.
 It may stir something within you that you cannot shake.
 I will now never be satisfied with anything less than cultivating a culture of evangelism in the church I pastor.
 I praise God for what he gave me through this book and I pray for more.”